devpro/learn-kubernetes/docs/objects/pod.md

 ### Scheduling and Eviction

-- Attract a Pod to a Node (AKA Node Affinity): [Assigning Pods to Nodes](https://kubernetes.io/docs/concepts/scheduling-eviction/assign-pod-node/)
+- Attract a Pod to a Node (aka Node Affinity): [Assigning Pods to Nodes](https://kubernetes.io/docs/concepts/scheduling-eviction/assign-pod-node/)

   - Attach label to a node